Finding The Ascended Masters and Church Universal and Triumphant

 Thus began a new phase in my life with ascended masters and the church after I moved to California.
 Miracles were happening that I attributed to my association with my new path and religion.
 I went headlong into participating in all church activities. while working full time and raising the boys alone.
 It was not good for the boys as they spent many an hour in school or childcare, but it was hard to be a part of the church and not do so.
 Sunday service started at ten in the morning and often did not end until late in the afternoon.
 Saturday night service was one of the more important services of the week, dedicated to St. Germain and freedom, and you just could not miss that service.
 The boys would be in child care all evening.
 I would then have to carry then asleep to the car, one at a time, and drive home, only to get up the next morning to go to Sunday service.

-When we arrived in California no one wanted to rent to me with children as well as my being from being out of state.
+When we arrived in California no one wanted to rent to me with children as well as my coming from out of state.
 After a week of living in my car to save the only money I had to pay for rent and the deposit, I was very discouraged.
 The idea came to me to go to the coast and camp for a few days and give the boys a change of scenery.
 The drive through Malibu Canyon to the coast was very uplifting and after our first night camping I decided to go back that day and try again to find a place to live.
 I immediately found an apartment in Thousand Oaks, about a fifteen minute drive to Camelot, the church's Malibu headquarters.
 I discovered soon after that the tenant above me was a family who were members of the church, which was very comforting.
 I felt that was a victory because I had changed my attitude and that caused the success in finding a place so quickly the next day.

 I first got a job helping another church member clean houses in Malibu.
 Then I applied for a legal secretary job.
 It was the perfect job and I really wanted it, it was close to Camelot that I could pick the children up from school in time and it paid well.
 Yet I found myself surrendering the job to God and God's will for me.
 It was a profound moment for me, for within fifteen minutes of surrendering the job to God's will I received a call that they were giving me the job.